CZ-NIC/knot/doc/configuration.rst

 =============

-Catalog zones are a concept whereby a list of zones to be configured is maintained as contents of a separate, special zone file.
-This approach has the benefit of simple propagation of a zone-file list to slave servers, especially when the list is frequently updated.
+Catalog zones are a concept whereby a list of zones to be configured is maintained as contents of a separate, special zone.
+This approach has the benefit of simple propagation of a zone list to slave servers, especially when the list is frequently updated.
 Currently, catalog zones are described in this `Internet Draft
 <https://tools.ietf.org/html/draft-ietf-dnsop-dns-catalog-zones>`_.

 Terminology first. *Catalog zone* is a meta-zone which shall not be a part